gobit0dic/lockdatabase/README.md

 The business logic should just use DTO to perform action.
 With this approach, I can change the API layer or data layer in future without having to change the business logic.

-### Known flats of the data structure
-- I decided to use flat files (json) instead of e.g. a h2 database
-- That's not a scalable approach but the business rules should be agnostic to database or GUI
-- Because of not using h2, I have to generate the hypertext by myself

 ### User Story
 The idea is to build a simple app to create and read records which represents locks.
 As somebody doing lockpicking as a hobby, you will deal with a lot of locks while practicing.